hdossani/scala-lab/README.md

 ### Solutions

-The solutions for all the exercises are available on GitHub repository history for `scala-lab`.
+The solutions for all the exercises are available on GitHub repository history.
+Git Hash `d1fbabd28d81b3b7562c6ee08fb5f3f3aa4babc1`.